 The composition of the UAF Institutional Animal Care and Use Committee (IACUC) meets the requirements of both the USDA and OLAW, the primary federal agencies that regulate and oversee the use of live vertebrates for research, teaching, and testing.
 Per UAF policy #04-003 Animal Care and Use, the Vice Chancellor for Research is the institutional official responsible for ensuring that the UAF animal care program is adequately funded, staffed, and administered.
 The institutional official appoints IACUC members and designates the committee chairperson.
 IACUC members are typically appointed to three-year renewable terms.

 Most of the members of the UAF IACUC hold faculty positions in units that regularly conduct research, teaching, and testing activities using live vertebrates.
-The committee also includes at least one community representative and the UAF Attending Veterinarian.
-The following is a list of the current IACUC members and their affiliations:
+The committee is required to include at least one unaffiliated community member and the UAF Attending Veterinarian.
+The following is a current list of IACUC members and their affiliations:

 Milan Shipka, IACUC Chair, scientist - High Latitude Agriculture (SNRAS), Agriculture and Forestry Experiment Station